 In college, he played soccer for one year before a knee injury derailed that dream.
 He did continue to help out the soccer team at college while attempting to get his degree (he succeeded in 4 years much to the surprise of many).
 He also worked for the basketball team as the water boy (as his friends would call it).

 After college, he worked in minor league baseball starting out in Albany, Georgia in 1994 for the Polecats, a single-A affiliate of the Baltimore Orioles at the time.
 He came back home in 1995 and worked for the New Haven Ravens until the start of the 2001 season when he left for greener pastures.
 He’s still searching for those greener pastures.
-He went back to work for the Ravens in the 2003 season while working for Makita Power Tools basically killing himself in the process of working two full-time jobs.
+He went back to work for the Ravens in the 2003 season as a consultant while working for Makita Power Tools.

 He still remembers what he was doing on that fateful day in 1978 (he was 7) when Bucky “Effin” Dent hit the home run.
 He was almost disowned by his mother when he gave Dent a ride to the airport in his car when he was working for the New Haven Ravens.
 His dream job is to work for the Red Sox but knows that will probably never happen.
 Ian’s just happy the Red Sox have won the World Series twice in his lifetime.